 Meanwhile, the division assumed management of design contracts and prepared and awarded construction contracts to modify the Acoustic Model Engine Test Facility and Electrical Power Laboratory at the Marshall Space Flight Center.
 It awarded the two contracts valued at \$1.3 million in February 1973.
 After awarding these contracts, the division established a three-person area office on Redstone Arsenal in May 1973 headed by Everitt Martin.
 By September 1973, the division was managing six contracts for NASA valued at \$11 million: three at Bay St. Louis, one at Michoud, and two on Redstone.
-14

-The program continued to expand over the next four years.
-At the National Space Technology Laboratory, the division issued four additional contracts plus modifications of the existing contracts worth \$20 million.
+14 issued four additional contracts plus modifications of the existing contracts worth \$20 million.
 The division awarded contracts to modify test stand B2 in two phases for \$1.9 million and \$7.4 million - the latter being the largest of the NASA contracts.